 - SAT: The SAT is the capstone test of The College Board’s SAT Suite of Assessments.
 Similar to the ACT, the SAT assesses post-secondary academic preparedness that colleges and universities use to make acceptance and placement decisions.
 Students typically choose to participate when applying for scholarships or to schools that either do not accept the ACT or simply prefer the SAT.
-Learn more and register for the SAT’s seven national testing dates.
+Learn more and register for one of the SAT’s national testing dates.

 District assessments are not part of TCAP and are administered at the discretion of WCS.
 In some cases, the state mandates students are to be tested for a particular purpose but the district has flexibility in how to test those students.
 Other district assessments are required by local policy or administrative directive.

 Benchmark Assessments: The district administers benchmark assessments at the end of each quarter to students in grades 1-12.
 The purpose of these formative assessments is to check the progress of students’ content mastery so that any needed adjustments can be made before summative assessments.
-The district benchmarks are given online as a Performance Matters (formerly called Unify) assessment.
+The district benchmarks are given online as a Performance Matters assessment.

 - Civics Test: State law requires students to pass a civics test as a graduation requirement.
 While this test must be based on items from the US Citizenship Test, how and when it is administered is a district decision.
 WCS chooses to administer its version of the civics test to 11th graders during their specific US history course.
 The test is given online as a Performance Matters (formerly called Unify) assessment.

-- Universal Screening/STAR/aimswebPlus: The state requires districts to universally screen students as part of its Response to Instruction and Intervention system, and WCS uses aimswebPlus in grades K-1 and STAR assessments in grades 2-10 to meet that requirement.
+- Universal Screening/STAR/aimswebPlus: The state requires districts to universally screen students as part of its Response to Instruction and Intervention system, and WCS uses aimswebPlus in grades K-5 and STAR assessments in grades 6-10 to meet that requirement.
 The purpose of these assessments is to provide a data snapshot of a student’s current performance at three points during the school year and, in some cases, progress throughout the school year, in a variety of academic areas using national norms as comparison points without a large sacrifice of instructional time.